Through The Fibro Fog

 Home » Recipes » Snacks

-These quinoa crackers are so versatile and healthy, and a family friendly snack idea.
-Combining all whole foods with quinoa, seeds and herbs, they don't have any of the strange ingredients you often find in store-bought crackers and are a vegan, gluten-free cracker as well as being low histamine.
+These quinoa crackers are so versatile and tasty, and a family friendly snack idea.
+Combining all whole foods with quinoa, seeds and herbs, they're a fun vegan, low histamine, gluten-free cracker to serve with salads and soups!

 quinoa crackers on a wire rack with a white cloth with a blue stripe under it.

-Adding quinoa to the crackers makes them a little heartier and gives another source of plant-based protein too.
-A simple recipe I think you will return to again and again!
+Adding quinoa to the crackers makes them a little heartier and we only have to head to the pantry for this extra ingredient.
+A simple quinoa cracker recipe I think you will return to again and again!

 • Quinoa - I always use white quinoa and the Terrasoul organic white quinoa is good.